crowdsecurity/crowdsec/docs/references/output.md

 Currently the supported backends are SQLite (default) and MySQL.

-In order to filter which signals will be sent to which plugin, {{crowdsec.name}} use a system of `profile` that can allow to granularly process your bans and signals.
+In order to filter which alerts will be sent to which plugin, {{crowdsec.name}} use a system of `profile` that can allow to granularly process your bans and alerts.

 ## Profile